Terms and Conditions

 6.4 The Supplier warrants: Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the Goods repaired or replaced if the Goods are not of acceptable quality and the failure does not amount to a major failure.

-7.1 Goods manufactured by us based on specifications and instructions provided by the Customer are not guaranteed to achieve any particular standard unless guaranteed within specified margins by the Supplier in writing at the time of acceptance of the order.
+7.1 Goods manufactured by the Supplier based on specifications and instructions provided by the Customer are not guaranteed to achieve any particular standard unless guaranteed within specified margins by the Supplier in writing at the time of acceptance of the order.
+Where Goods are printed for the Customer, the Customer acknowledges sole responsibility for the accuracy of information printed.
+The Customer indemnifies the Supplier from and against all claims, demands, suits and costs arising from a result of the use or reproduction of such artwork.

 7.2 The Customer further acknowledges sole responsibility for any damage or injury to property or person caused by using the goods in any way and shall indemnify in full the Supplier, its servants and/or agents in relation to all such claims.